Offences Against the Person Act 1861: Soliciting to murder

-This section creates the offence of soliciting to murder.
+Section 4 of the act creates the offence of soliciting to murder.

 Conspiracy to murder

-This section creates the offence of conspiracy to murder in the Ireland.
+Section 4 of the act creates the offence of conspiracy to murder in Northern Ireland.

-The repeal of as much of this section as related to the offence of conspiracy to murder for England and Wales was consequential on the codification of conspiracy by Part I of the Criminal Law Act 1977.
-The effect of this section, in relation to conspiracy to commit murder abroad, was preserved by section 1(4) of that Act.
+The repeal of as much of this section as related to the offence of conspiracy to murder for England and Wales was consequential on the codification of conspiracy by part I of the Criminal Law Act 1977.
+The effect of this section, in relation to conspiracy to commit murder abroad, was preserved by section 1(4) of that act.

-The repeal of as much of this section as related to the offence of conspiracy to murder for Northern Ireland was consequential on the codification of conspiracy by Part IV of the Criminal Attempts and Conspiracy (Northern Ireland) Order 1983 (SI 1983/1120).
+The repeal of as much of this section as related to the offence of conspiracy to murder for Northern Ireland was consequential on the codification of conspiracy by part IV of the Criminal Attempts and Conspiracy (Northern Ireland) Order 1983 (SI 1983/1120).

 Section 5 – Manslaughter

-This section now provides that a person convicted of manslaughter in English law is liable to imprisonment for life or for any shorter term.
+Section 5 of the act now provides that a person convicted of manslaughter in English law is liable to imprisonment for life or for any shorter term.

 In England and Wales it now reads: